ijmccallum/ijmccallum.github.io/notes of learning/reading.md

 ## [Functional-Light-JS](https://github.com/getify/Functional-Light-JS)

 A deep run through of basic functional programming for JavaScript.
 It also helps solidify an understanding of JS, particularly scopes and closures.
+And it has an amazing line saying that immutable variables "reduce the surface area of surprise".
+Love that!

 ## [The Architecture of Open Source Applications](http://aosabook.org/en/index.html)